 - More money and time to do other things you enjoy.

 There is one population segment where smallish homes are prevalent and that is 55+ housing developments and communities.
-But again, while they are somewhat small, they are not designed for singles and bigger than what’s needed.
+But again, while they are somewhat small, they are not designed for singles and are bigger than what’s needed.
 If they were smaller and more efficient they could be more affordable.

 Perhaps subdivisions within a master planned community for singles could be designed around a theme that would attract different age groups and personality types.